JorjaFox/website/content/_posts-old-blog/2009-04-17-animal-acres-events-veggie-pride-parade.md

 ---
 id: 1777
-title: 'Animal Acres Events &#8211; Veggie Pride Parade'
+title: 'Animal Acres Events — Veggie Pride Parade'
 date: '2009-04-17T11:10:52-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'The first LA <strong>Veggie Pride Parade</strong> is on Sunday, April 26th, from 11am to 4pm.
+excerpt: 'The first LA **Veggie Pride Parade** is on Sunday, April 26th, from 11am to 4pm.
 Karen Dawn (of Thanking the Monkey fame) will be a speaker.'
 layout: post
 guid: 'https://jorjafox.net/?p=1777'
 permalink: /2009/animal-acres-events-veggie-pride-parade/